wattfource/wizado-omarchy/README.md

 # Wizado 🧙‍♂️

-**Wizado** is a "Couch Mode" companion for Hyprland on Arch Linux (specifically targeted at Omarchy).
-It provides a seamless way to launch Steam in a dedicated `gamescope` session, optimizing your system for gaming performance while keeping your desktop environment intact.
+**Wizado** is an **Omarchy-only** "Couch Mode" companion for Hyprland on Arch Linux.

+It launches Steam in a dedicated `gamescope` session and wires up Omarchy’s Hyprland + Waybar integration.

 ## Features